Aliases for GABRR3 Gene

 GABRR3 (Gamma-Aminobutyric Acid Type A Receptor Rho3 Subunit (Gene/Pseudogene)) is a Protein Coding gene.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Circadian entrainment.
+Among its related pathways are Circadian entrainment and Peptide ligand-binding receptors.
 GO annotations related to this gene include protein domain specific binding and extracellular ligand-gated ion channel activity.
 An important paralog of this gene is GABRR1.

 UniProtKB/Swiss-Prot Summary for GABRR3 Gene